MarkTaylor7/TheFinalLap/README.md

 DNF (Did Not Finish) results do not affect the driver's averages (black squares)<br/><br/>

 <b>Why are none of the race results for the current season colour-coded?
 All race finishes appear as "average", despite significant variation in race results.</b><br/><br/>
 To ensure a sufficent sample size of race results, drivers must complete at least five race finishes in a season before the rating system is applied.
-Until this occurs, all race non-win race finishes for that driver are coded as "average" (white squares).
+Until this occurs, all non-win race finishes for that driver are coded as "average" (white squares).
 I may revise the number of races for this sample size in the future.
 Let me know if you think it should be lower or higher!<br/><br/>

 <b>What do the letters in the black squares indicate?</b><br/><br/>
 DNF (Did Not Finish) results fall into three categories, based on the cause of the DNF.<br/>